TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/Introduction/Index.rst

 Introduction
 ============

-TYPO3 CMS relies on storing its data in a relational database management system (RDBMS).
+TYPO3 relies on storing its data in a relational database management system (RDBMS).
 The Doctrine DBAL component is used to enable connecting to different database management systems.
 Most used is still MySQL / MariaDB, but thanks to Doctrine others like PostgreSQL and SQLServer are also an option.